chrisawoke/chrisawoke/README.md

 <hr/>

-**`Frontend Software Engineer & Technical writer`** <br/>
+**`Frontend Software Engineer and Technical writer`** <br/>

-I'm a software engineer & technical writer with a bias for turning ideas into impactful digital solutions.
-I'm adept at simplifying complex technical concepts for both engineers and non-tech audiences.
+I am a software engineer and technical writer, experienced in turning ideas into impactful digital solutions and simplifying complex technical concepts for both engineers and non-technical audiences.
 <hr/>

 - 💻 I am building an EdTech platform using React and other technologies.